Close-up of woman using earplugs while sleeping to block noise and protect hearing, featured in earplugs guide

 Sleeping

-Block out snoring, street noise, or ticking clocks — especially the best ear plugs for sleeping comfort
+Block out snoring, street noise, or ticking clocks — especially the best sleep plugs for comfort

 Swimming